 On my daughter’s first birthday I wanted to write a letter to her, but I just couldn’t.
 She had been sick with acid reflux and a milk allergy for the first year and she was almost always uncomfortable.
 I felt like I didn’t yet know her true personality well enough to write that letter.

+So rather than chronicle a less than peaceful year or try to fake it, I decided to do something different.
 At our daughter's birthday party I cut up pieces of paper and gave each of our family and friends a pen.

 Our daughter was born just two months after my grandpa had passed away – a man who I loved so dearly and a man who I felt had so much wisdom from growing up in an era so different than my own.
 I decided that I wanted our child to have a little piece of wisdom from the friends and family who could offer that.